-Who is Hussein al-Sheikh, the newly appointed deputy to PLO’s Abbas?
+Who is Hussein al-Sheikh, the new deputy to PLO’s Abbas?

 The Fatah veteran, who spent more than 10 years in Israeli jails in the 1970s and 1980s, is seen as a successor to Mahmoud Abbas.

-Hussein al-Sheikh, a relatively unknown Fatah veteran and former prisoner in Israel, has been chosen as deputy chairman of the Palestine Liberation Organization (PLO) and vice president of the Palestinian Authority (PA), positioning him as a potential successor to ageing President Mahmoud Abbas.
+Hussein al-Sheikh, a Fatah veteran and former prisoner in Israel, has been chosen as deputy chairman of the Palestine Liberation Organization (PLO) and vice president of the Palestinian Authority (PA), positioning him as a potential successor to ageing President Mahmoud Abbas.

 The appointment of al-Sheikh to the two positions follows years of international pressure to reform the PLO and comes as Arab and Western powers envision an expanded role for the PA in the post-war governance of the Gaza Strip.